pagarba/fed_stream_node/README.md

-# Setting up a Counterparty Node
+# Setting up a StreamIOT Counterparty Node

 ## Introduction

-This document describes how one can set up their own Counterparty "Federated Node" system, on Linux, Windows or OS X.
+This document describes how one can set up their own StreamIOT Counterparty "Federated Node" system, on Linux, Windows or OS X.

 A Federated Node is a self-contained system that runs the some or all of the Counterparty software stack, via Docker.
 Each system operates as a Bitcoin and Counterparty "full node".
 Using this toolset, one can generally get started running the Counterparty software much quicker and more easily than a manual installation of the various components.